Who Should Get Tested

 For Health Plan of San Mateo members: contact your primary care provider (PCP), or HPSM’s Nurse Advice Line at 833-846-8773 if you don’t have a PCP.
 For more information, visit HPSM.

 If you don’t have health insurance coverage: contact the San Mateo County Health Coverage Unit (HCU) at 650-616-2002 or email@example.com for screening and enrollment assistance with public health coverage programs such as Medi-Cal, Covered California and ACE.
 For the HCU hotline, please leave a message with your name and contact information and a Community Health Advocate will return your call within 24 hours.
 Apply online at www.coveredca.com.

-Testing is free and available without restriction to anyone, though an appointment is required in advance.
-To make an appointment, residents can visit Project Baseline’s website (use this hyperlink: https://bit.ly/2xk73OL).
+Testing is no-cost and available to anyone without restriction and without regard to insurance coverage, although an appointment is required in advance.
+To make an appointment, residents can visit Project Baseline’s website.
+Registration opens 72 hours before testing dates.